Diptamoy-Mitra/Khetokibaatkaro/README.md

 ## Features

 - Home Feed with Sort Posts by Trending, Newest & Oldest Post.
-- Explore Page with Various Categories to filter post by Trending, Facts, News, Technology, Hydroponic Farming.
+- Explore Page with Various Categories to filter post by Trending,Facts, News, Technology, Hydroponic Farming.
 - Single Post Page - User can like post, add edit & delete comment of post and add post to bookmark / remove from bookmark.
 - Bookmark Page - This Page consist of all posts bookmarked by user.
 - Post CRUD Operations - User can create new post, add image to post, edit post, update image of post and delete post.